harshdoesdev/bottlecap/README.md

 6) Dom Manipulation ( select element(s), on/off event listeners, get/set attributes, dom ready check )

+### Experimental Stuff

+1) tilemap.js is an experimental 2D tilemap module which has support for multiple layers and transparent tiles. animated tiles will be introduced as soon as i improve the basic API for this module.

 ### From Where To Start?

 You can start by testing out the example code in the examples folder.